microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/build-cloud-workstation.md

 Now you have successfully captured the image and exported it to your Azure Compute Gallery, it’s time to start to use this image as a template to build one of your own game development cloud workstations.

-Follow the steps documented in the [Create a VM from your gallery](/azure/virtual-machines/vm-generalized-image-version?tabs=portal%2Ccli2) link, and you’ll be good to go.
+Follow the steps documented in the article to [create a VM from your gallery](/azure/virtual-machines/vm-generalized-image-version?tabs=portal%2Ccli2), and you’ll be good to go.
 You can also use scripting like CLI or PowerShell to reference your customized image and automate the VM deployment process if you have multiple VMs to spin up at the same time.

 ## Next steps